roman-milk/roman-milk.github.io/a-new-one.md

  I knew it was bullshit.
 I could still remember the night when she'd said:

  "I just don't love you anymore and I'm sorry to have to say it, but I don't know that I ever loved you."
-Report_Story #3